NCBI-Hackathons/chervil/README.md

 ![image](erv_workflow.jpeg)

 ### RetroSpotter Plus
-* Utilize RetroSpotter to identify differentially expressed hERVs in infected populations
+* Utilize RetroSpotter to identify differentially expressed HERVs in infected populations
-    + Supply SRA accession numbers for expression dataset of healthy and infection of interest
+    + Supply SRA accession numbers for expression dataset of healthy and infection of interest samples
+    + Supply database of HERV sequences of interest

-* Apply Machine Learning Algorithm to identify classifiers of hERVS specific to viral infection
+* Apply Machine Learning Algorithm to identify classifiers of HERVS specific to viral infection

 ### Novel Pipeline
 * Create new pipeline for RNAseq analysis using Rsubread
-    + Supply SRA accession numbers for expression dataset of healthy and infection of interest
+    + Supply SRA accession numbers for expression dataset of healthy and infection of interest samples
+    + Use human reference genome with HERV annotation

 * Apply machine learning to identify patterns of HERV expression specific to viral infection